JamesTsay-12/blog-site/_posts/2025-10-31-Investor-Personalities.md

 Just like Myers–Briggs, I believe investors also fall into recognizable **behavioral archetypes** — each with unique motivations, blind spots, and ways of staying disciplined.
 Depending on their personality types, they will be drawn to investing in certain ways which they find satisfying, enjoyable, or give them peace of mind.

-In this post, I’ll explore several **investor personality types** — from the calm, methodical *Engineer* to the opportunistic *Strategist* and the patient *Contrarian*.
+In this post, I’ll explore several **investor personality types**,  from the calm, methodical *Engineer* to the opportunistic *Strategist* and the patient *Contrarian*.
 Each type includes real-world examples, life-stage suitability, and the emotional “fit” that determines whether you’ll actually follow your own plan.

-An upcoming blog will take this further: I’m designing an **Investor Personality Test** — a Myers–Briggs–style quiz that maps your answers to an investing archetype and provides guidance on portfolio construction and behavioral safeguards.
+An upcoming blog will take this further: I’m designing an **Investor Personality Test:**  a Myers–Briggs–style quiz that maps your answers to an investing archetype and provides guidance on portfolio construction and behavioral safeguards.

 For now, think of this as the **field guide** to finding your financial self.